cyanojar/DualShock-Battery-Tracker/README.md

 # DualShock-Battery-Tracker

 WIP WIP WIP
-(It wasn't my itention to put it on GitHub because it was just a personal project, but a friend me to so I can organize it better.
+(It wasn't my itention to put it on GitHub because it was just a personal project, but a friend me told me to so I can organize it better.
 So, I'm fairly new to GitHub thing)

 A simple PowerShell script to track the battery life of modded DS4 controllers.